Shane Cook: Career

 In 2008, Cook's album Where Here Meets There, with Nova Scotia fiddler and pianist Troy MacGillivray, was nominated for a Canadian Folk Music Award and won an East Coast Music Award (ECMAs) for Roots/Traditional Group Recording of the Year.

-In 2013, Mr. Cook joined the Alison Lupton Band, an Ontario folk group.
+In 2013, Cook joined the Alison Lupton Band, an Ontario folk group.

-In 2014, Mr. Cook released an album titled Head to Head with Ontario pianist, guitarist and Juno-winning member of the East Pointers, Jake Charron.
+In 2014, Cook released an album titled Head to Head with Ontario pianist, guitarist and Juno-winning member of the East Pointers, Jake Charron.
 The album was nominated for Group of the Year at the 2015 Canadian Folk Music Awards.

-Since 2016, Shane Cook has performed in a four member group called "The Woodchippers," a group with various musicians and step dancers who grew up in Ontario’s traditional fiddle and step dance world.
-Joining Shane Cook as The Woodchippers are:
+Since 2016, Cook has performed in a four member group called "The Woodchippers," a group with various musicians and step dancers who grew up in Ontario's traditional fiddle and step dance world.
+Joining Cook as The Woodchippers are: